This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 X-rays, an MRI, or CT of your hip and femur may show a fracture.
-You may be given contrast liquid to help the bones show up better.
+You may be given contrast liquid to help the bones show up better in pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is a hip fracture treated?

 - Medicines may be given to prevent or treat pain.
 You may also need blood thinners to prevent a blood clot.

 - Surgery is usually needed.
 The type of surgery you need depends on the type of fracture you have.
 The broken parts of your femur may be put back together with metal hardware.
 All or part of your hip joint may need to be replaced.